#EmployerBrand: Attracting Talent With Social Media

-They are ubiquitous and easy to start.
-Careers pages on social media offer a perpetual stream into the phones and tablets of an employer’s target audience, offering the potential for impressions on a regular — or even daily — basis.
+Careers pages are ubiquitous on social media, and they're easy to start.
+They offer a perpetual stream into the phones and tablets of an employer’s target audience, offering the potential for impressions on a regular — or even daily — basis.

 With a like or a follow, perhaps even with an alert set up for new content, eager talent can hear about new job opportunities within seconds of the update going live.
 Alternatively, social media pages offer an insight into what a prospect can expect from a position at your company, discovering elements of the workplace culture that resonate with them.